paolamaragno/Decoding_epitranscriptome/README.md

 --minimap2                                               Path to minimap2 (*)
---samtools                                               Path to samtools (*) --seqtk                                                  Path to seqtk (*) --cond1                                                  Different conditions with the same order of the corresponding fastq files
---cond2                                                  Different conditions with the same order of the corresponding fastq files
+--samtools                                               Path to samtools (*) --seqtk                                                  Path to seqtk (*) --cond1                                                  Condition of the first fastq file given in input --cond2                                                  Condition of the second fastq file given in input --cond3                                                  Condition of the third fastq file given in input
---cond3                                                  Different conditions with the same order of the corresponding fastq files

 For all the parameters indicated with (*) the default values can be set directly inside the R script.